 It is popular with stag and hen dos so there will be some awkwardness.
 And as it is comedians doing their “club 20” minute set, if you see someone twice, you may see the same set twice.

 Forge Comedy Club Of course for most of those twenty years the Komedia nights were hosted and run by Stephen Grant.
 A couple of years ago he left and started his new night called the Forge.
 This is a much more intimate show in a brand-spanking new venue called Ironworks Studios.
-The lineups are a mixture of new acts and names from Stephens 20-year list of contacts.
-John Bishop and Russel Howard have both done shows there.
+The lineups are a mixture of new acts and names from Stephen’s 20-year list of contacts.
+John Bishop, Romesh Ranganathan and Russel Howard have all done shows there.

 Stomping Ground Comedy is also worth a mention.
 It takes place once a month in that trendy “hot desking workspace” on the south end of Hove Town Hall.
 They have a mix of new talent and people who had a guest slot on a show on Dave.
 So you might see someone you vaguely recall seeing somewhere before.

 Treason Show.
 Ah yes, the grandaddy of Brighton satire.
 Starting in 2000, they put on a monthly show that does a couple of days in Brighton and then travels the county visiting village halls.
 It is a sketch show so expect lots of dressing up and songs about whoever is in government at the time.
-It is masterminded by Mark Brailsford who also runs the Brighton Shakespeare Company.
+The mastermind behind it is Mark Brailsford who also runs the Brighton Shakespeare Company.
 It was most notable in the early days for the fact Mark would usually finish the show minus his clothes.
-Thankfully no longer the case.
+Thankfully that is no longer the case.

 Laughing Horse I think they used to have regular nights at the Quadrant but now it is just shows in the Brighton Fringe.